ghc-proposals/ghc-proposals/proposals/0000-sum-to-tag.md

 tagToSum# 1# = (# | (##) | #)
 ```

 where the type-level list has at least one element.
-Including `tagToSum#` seems
-nice for symmetry's sake, but I have not yet found a situation where it's truly
+Unlike
-necessary.
-Note that unlike `sumToTag#`, `tagToSum#` would be unsafe in two
+`sumToTag#`, `tagToSum#` would be unsafe in two different ways:
-different ways:

 1. The user could supply an out-of-bounds `Int#` value.
 2. The user could supply an uninhabited type: